-Let’s talk about travelers who feign injury, illness and even death in order to get preferential treatment.
+Let’s talk about travelers who feign injury, illness and even death to get preferential treatment: the travel fakers.

 When travel companies, and particularly airlines, announce restrictive new policies almost daily, it’s no wonder the frequent liars are everywhere.
 As the busy spring break travel season begins to heat up, maybe it’s time to start asking hard questions about these charlatans.

 They’re passengers such as the one Lori Moore, a college professor from Louisville, saw on a recent South American cruise.
 The woman ambled effortlessly through the buffet line and all over the ship while they were at sea.

 “But whenever we had shore excursions or ports that required a tender, she was suddenly in a wheelchair to get priority boarding and sit in the handicapped seats in the front of the tour bus,” she remembers.